Keri Ataumbi: Career

-In 2024 Ataumbi did a week long residency in North Carolina as part of her work being shown at the North Carolina Museum of Art in "To Take Shape and Meeting" and for a talk at the Ackland Museum of Art at the UNC.
+In 2024, Ataumbi did a week-long residency in North Carolina as part of her work being shown at the North Carolina Museum of Art in "To Take Shape and Meaning" and for a talk at the Ackland Museum of Art at the UNC.

-In 2023 her work was featured on actor Lily Gladstone (Blackfeet) and in 2024 she was commissioned to work with designer Gabriella Hearst on Gladstone's look for the Met Gala.
-In addition to collaborating on the gown, Ataumbi made all of the accessories for the look including earrings, a hair ornament and rings.
+In 2023, her work was featured on actor Lily Gladstone (Blackfeet), and in 2024 she was commissioned to work with designer Gabriella Hearst on Gladstone's look for the Met Gala.
+In addition to collaborating on the gown, Ataumbi made all of the accessories for the look, including earrings, a hair ornament, and rings.